AgRenaud/nest/README.md

 To run the server locally, first run `surrealdb` instance with `docker-compose up -d`

-Then run the server with `cargo run`
+Then run the server with `cargo run`.

 > You can test the server with the python's test module in the folder `my-module`.